People often ask how they can use my images for their website or project.

 What is a copyright?

-I have also went the next step in protection by having my images sent into the government to get a Federal Copyright.
-This protects my images from thief and misuse.
+I have taken the next step in protection by having my images sent to the government to get a Federal Copyright.
+This protects my images from theft and misuse.
 It gives me the right to go to Federal court to sue for image usage without consent or payment.
 Court and attorney fees will also be added.

 "Innocent infringement" can range from $200 - $30,000.

 "Willful infringement" can range from $1,000 - $150,000.